romeric/PostMesh/README.md

 ### Usage
 PostMesh provides a very intuitive objected oriented API.
-The wrappers are designed such that the C++ and Python codes look and feel the same.
+The interfaces are designed such that C++ and Python codes look and feel the same.
 Have a look at the examples directory for getting started with PostMesh.
 For conveninece, here are two complete examples.

 #### A complete C++ example: [3D] surface projections for high order tetrahedral elements
 ````c++